10 Best One Actor Movies of All Time

 3. Locke (2013)

-“Every father should remember the one day his son will follow his example instead of his advice” But are all men perfect and even if they are, do perfect men make perfect fathers?
-This is not really the question ‘Locke’ asks but it does present an interesting introspection of a man’s life through this.
+“Every father should remember that one day his son will follow his example instead of his advice.”
+But are all men perfect, and even if they are, do perfect men make perfect fathers?
+This is not really the question ‘Locke’ asks but it does present an exciting introspection of a man’s life through this.
 It would be an understatement to call Locke as one of the most intriguing character studies ever put on screen, and though the film might falter at times, that’s because it never compromises any opportunity to explore Ivan Locke.
 The movie takes place in a car, a BMW X5, the most apt setting to compliment Locke’s character.
-Like the car, Locke is a man with reputation, precision while having the utmost consideration for values when it comes to work.
+Like the car, Locke is a man with a reputation and precision while having the utmost consideration for values when it comes to work.
 No wonder he’s a successful man, and a beloved family member.
-But his world changes when a one night stand results in a pregnant woman about to give birth.
-Throughout the movie, a “race against time” scenario dominates, but in all honesty, time has won and the podium’s occupied, and Locke has to decide whether to finish the race or leave it.
+But his world changes when a one-night stand results in a pregnant woman about to give birth.
+Throughout the movie, a “race against time” scenario dominates, but in all honesty, time has won and the podium is occupied, and Locke has to decide whether to finish the race or leave it.

 Read More: Best Courtroom Movies of All Time